pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/oob-verification.md

 Domain separation is achieved by embedding a `Content-type:` header in the comment field of the `From:` message header, which is normally not attacker-controllable.
 In addition, the `From:` header is the only one that MUST be signed by DKIM, and so we place all of the necessary data as additional fields in the embedded Content-type.

-The embedded `Content-type` header MUST indicate the MIME type `application/oob-email-proof`.
+The embedded `Content-type` header MUST indicate the MIME type `application/oob-email-proof`, with the following attributes:
-The additional fields are:

 * `v` : the version of the proof format; MUST be 1.
+* `t` : the time of proof generation, as an integer number of seconds since the UNIX epoch.
 * `p` : the application protocol of the service that the verifier acts on behalf of, e.g. `https`.
-* `r` : the domain of the service that the verifier acts on behalf of.
+* `d` : the domain of the service that the verifier acts on behalf of.
 * `m` : the mode, one of `cd`, `ci`, `pd`, or `pi`.
-* `d` : additional data (application-dependent).
+* `a` : body hash algorithm; provers SHOULD use sha256.
+* `bh`: body hash, in BASE-64 encoding.
-* `c` : the challenge, in BASE-64 encoding.
+* `ch`: the challenge, in BASE-64 encoding.

-All additional fields MUST be supplied.
+All attributes MUST be supplied, however the order is not important.
-Protocol designers should ensure that additional data uses an encoding format that is tolerant of line-breaking and whitespace; BASE-64 is RECOMMENDED.

 The body of the email MAY be empty, or MAY contain additional data as required by the application protocol.
+The complete message body MUST be hashed, even if empty, using DKIM's simple body canonicalisation, and the hash recorded in the `bh` attribute.
-If it contains application protocol data, a checksum or signature over it SHOULD be included in the OOB additional data field, since not all DKIM implementations sign over the whole email body.
+This is necessary because not all DKIM deployments sign over the full message body.

 The proof consists of the received email from the beginning of the `DKIM-Signature` header until the end of the body.